Friday the 13th Part 2: Retrospective

-On the review aggregator website Rotten Tomatoes, Friday the 13th Part 2 holds an approval rating of 36% based on 50 reviews, with an average score of 4.6/10.
-The site's critics consensus reads: "Friday the 13th Part 2 sets the template for the franchise to follow with more teen victims, more gruesome set pieces, and fewer reasons to keep following along."
-On Metacritic, it has a weighted average score of 26 out of 100, based on eight critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 26 out of 100, based on 100 critics, indicating "generally unfavorable" reviews.

 When reviewing the film's Blu-ray release, David Harley of Bloody Disgusting said, "It doesn't exactly stray far from the formula of the original film — neither do most of the other sequels — but Friday The 13th Part II still stands as an iconic and important entry in the series due to the introduction of Jason as the antagonist of the series and the usage of Italian horror films as an inspiration for its death scenes — most notably, the spear copulation death from Mario Bava's A Bay of Blood."
 Scott Meslow of The Week described it as a transitional film that blended elements of the original film and those to come later in the series.

+Jeremiah Kipp, reviewing the film for Slant Magazine in 2009, commented on the film's visual elements favorably, writing: "The gore set pieces are handled in workmanlike fashion, with POV shots and heavy breathing slowly building up to a false scare (with a cat or best friend jumping out), followed by a mortifying glimpse of sadistic killing.
+By now, everyone knows what to expect from this kind of movie, but what’s surprising is how the low-budget rawness, cheap film stock bubbling over with grain, and washed-out lighting schemes give the film a kind of base in reality."

+Time Out gave a mixed assessment in a 2012 review, noting: "This first sequel to Friday the 13th opens with mild panache when a summary recapitulation of the story so far ends with the sole survivor of the previous massacre being unexpectedly despatched by a new killer (the grief-crazed woman's supposedly dead son).
+The script then jumps five years, assembles a new set of victims at the summer camp, and repeats the gory carnage as before."